Moses Harris (mountain man): Wagon train guide

 In 1845, he was part of a party that set out to find a way for covered wagons to traverse the Cascade Mountains.
 It was led by Dr. Elijah White and left on July 12, 1845 from a location near the old mission in present-day Salem, Oregon.
 With no success, the endeavor was tried two more times in 1846.
 A southern route was found and called the Applegate Trail, which was better than the Barlow Road.

-In 1845 and 1846, he was a leader of relief parties to save people in wagon trains who were lost, starving, and sick - or similarly struggling after having been attacked by Native Americans.
+In 1845 and 1846, he was a leader of relief parties to save people in wagon trains who were lost, starving, and sick - or similarly struggling after having been attacked by Native Americans, who defended their communal territories that were being decimated through wasteful hunting, overgrazing, highly contagious diseases by the estimated 400,000 travelers between the 1840s and the 1860s.
 Among those that were saved were Hugh Linza McNary (father of Charles L. McNary and John Hugh McNary), Tabitha Moffatt Brown, Jesse Quinn Thornton, Rev. J.A.
 Cornwall, and Rice Dunbar.
 When a wagon train led by Stephen Meek was lost in the high desert, Harris bargained for supplies with local Native Americans and led those who had survived the journey to The Dalles.
 He also helped rescue a group stranded in southern Oregon on the Applegate Trail.

 Harris was known for his stories about real experiences and fanciful tales.
 He was also known to be a "brave and useful man".